 **Helpful tips and common mistakes

-I even went ahead and added masago to the bowls just because I had extra.
+I even went ahead and added masago to the bowls just because.
 This unagi don was amazingly good.
 I mean, really good people.
 I may be a little biased since I already love unagi, but how can you go wrong with eggs, rice, and unagi?
 If you’re still questioning if you should give this a try, I recommend just preparing the eggs with the rice.
 That alone is already delicious!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.